 It is anticipated that the Central Repository will provide regulators with the ability to, for example, more efficiently conduct investigations, examinations, conduct market analyses, and to inform policy-making decisions.
 The Participants' regulatory staff and the SEC will frequently need to be able to perform queries on large amounts of data.
 The Plan Processor must provide the Participants and other regulators the access to build and generate targeted queries against data in the Central Repository.
-The Plan Processor must provide the regulatory staff at the Participants and regulators with the ability to create, adjust, and save any ad-hoc queries they run for their surveillance purposes via online or direct access to the Central Repository.78 Queries will require a minimum set of criteria that are detailed in Appendix D.79 The Plan Processor will have controls to manage load, cancel queries, if needed, and create a request process for complex queries to be run.80 The Plan Processor must have a notification process to inform users when reports are available, provide such reports in multiple formats, and have the ability to schedule when queries are run.81
+The Plan Processor must provide the regulatory staff at the Participants and regulators with the ability to create, adjust, and save any ad-hoc queries they run for their surveillance purposes via online or direct access to the Central Repository.
+Queries will require a minimum set of criteria that are detailed in Appendix D. The Plan Processor will have controls to manage load, cancel queries, if needed, and create a request process for complex queries to be run.
+The Plan Processor must have a notification process to inform users when reports are available, provide such reports in multiple formats, and have the ability to schedule when queries are run.

-In addition, the Plan Processor will be required to reasonably work with the regulatory staff at the Participants and other regulators to design report generation screens that will allow them to request on-demand pre-determined report queries.82 These would be standard queries that would enable regulators quick access to frequently-used information.
-This could include standard queries that will be used to advance the retirement of existing reports, such as Large Trader.83
+In addition, the Plan Processor will be required to reasonably work with the regulatory staff at the Participants and other regulators to design report generation screens that will allow them to request on-demand pre-determined report queries.
+These would be standard queries that would enable regulators quick access to frequently-used information.
+This could include standard queries that will be used to advance the retirement of existing reports, such as Large Trader.
+The standard queries that will be used to advance the retirement of existing reports, such as Large Trader.